langflow-ai/langflow/docs/docs/Get-Started/get-started-quickstart.md

 Make the **Astra DB component** database the brain that [Agents](/agents-overview) use to make decisions.

-Expose this flow as an xref:ROOT:api.adoc[API endpoint] and call it from your external applications.
+Expose this flow as an [API](/workspace-api) and call it from your external applications.

-For more on the **Astra DB component** component, see (/components-vector-stores#astra-db)
+For more on the **Astra DB component** component, see [Astra DB vector store](/components-vector-stores#astra-db-vector-store).